School Science Lessons

 If the paste contains starch the contents of the test-tube turns blue-black.

-If a red colour forms the paste contains a chemical called dextrin, that is made from starch.
+If a red colour forms, the paste contains dextrin, (C6H10O5)n, which is made from starch.

 Shake a small pinch of powdered starch with half a test-tube of water.